gradle/configuration-cache-build-logic-inputs/README.md

 > ./gradlew queryDirInPlugin
 ```

-You can try other mutations, such as deleting file or directories, changing their content, etc.
+You can try other mutations, such as deleting files or directories, adding new files or directories, etc.